ravinawale/ansible-playbook/readme.md

 # Apache on Ubuntu

-This playbook will install the Apache 2 web server on an Ubuntu machine, as explained in the guide on A virtualhost will be created with the options specified in the `vars/default.yml` variable file.
+This playbook will install the Apache 2 web server on an Ubuntu machine.

 ## Settings